istio/istio.io/content/docs/tasks/security/auth-sds/index.md

 ## Increasing security with pod security policies

-The Istio Secret Discovery Service (SDS) uses the Citadel agent to distribute the certificate to the Envoy sidecar via Unix domain socket.
+The Istio Secret Discovery Service (SDS) uses the Citadel agent to distribute the certificate to the Envoy sidecar via a Unix domain socket.
 All pods running in the same Kubernetes node share the Citadel agent and Unix domain socket.

 To prevent malicious modifications to the Unix domain socket, enable the [pod security policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/)